Energy Star Window Ratings

 Climates differ greatly across the globe, so checking the window for an ENERGY STAR label before ordering it can make a world of difference in how much the window will help you keep your energy costs to a minimum.

 The NFRC label

-This provides ratings in five categories: U-Factor, Energy Rating (ER), Solar Heat Gain Coefficient (SHGC), Visible Transmittance (VC), air tightness, and other standards.
+This provides ratings in five categories: U-Factor (this measures how well the window insulates), Energy Rating, Solar Heat Gain Coefficient, Visible Transmittance, air tightness, and other standards.
 To learn more about these categories and understand what all those codes and numbers on the label mean, click here.

 Once you understand these ratings, you will know what kind of windows you need.
 In the upper left corner, NFRC Certified indicates that the NFRC has licensed the window’s manufacturer, as well as certified the window’s performance in accordance with their standards.

 In the upper right corner, you can see the name of the manufacturer, style, model, and materials used in construction.

 People typically replace their old windows and doors to get more energy-efficient ones.
 If you want to get yourself the most energy-efficient windows, then look for the ENERGY STAR qualified products.

 The typical household spends $2,000 a year on energy bills.
 With ENERGY STAR you can save 30% or about $575 on your energy bills, while avoiding more than 5,500 pounds of greenhouse gas emissions.